U.S., EU hit Russia with more sanctions despite Ukraine ceasefire

 "This is part and parcel of a comprehensive peace process in Ukraine," he said.

-European Commission president Jose Manuel Barroso said the EU could disburse 760 million euros (605.39 million pounds) of aid to Kiev next month under a deal reached in March to help stave off bankruptcy.
+European Commission president Jose Manuel Barroso said the EU could disburse 760 million euros ($984 million) of aid to Kiev next month under a deal reached in March to help stave off bankruptcy.

 EXCHANGE OF PRISONERS